 Because this is Soneva and they go above and beyond with everything, they were also happy to create entirely new dishes for us.
 Like ‘Vegetables and tofu with yakisoba sauce, fried rice’ where the vegetables were cooked with a really light touch; seared on the outside so they stayed crunchy and full of taste.
 This dish had a single Brussels sprout which was exactly the way these controversial little nuggets of green should be cooked.
 Another off the menu adaptation that was a roaring success was the tofu satay.
 Served still sizzling over hot coals on an individual grill at the table, smoke drifted from the coals and mixed with the aroma of the marinade making it entirely irresistible.
 We dipped the bamboo skewers into the spicy peanut sauce and were transported to Indonesia.
 Expectations were exceeded yet again.

 ‘Shades of Green’ is where things got really exciting, this brand new restaurant at Soneva Fushi is 100% plant based.
 That’s right, you heard us correctly, ‘Shades of Green’ is a fully vegan restaurant (as well as being an incredible dining experience).
 Nestled in the heart of this Maldivian tropical island is a plant based paradise set within an organic vegetable garden, the location for the garden tour that started off our culinary adventure.
-During this tour we enjoyed rosella kombucha whilst foraging for amuse bouche hidden amongst the vegetable beds.
+During this tour with the wonderful Chef Jenefer we enjoyed rosella kombucha whilst foraging for amuse bouche hidden amongst the vegetable beds.
 We discovered treats like mini gem lettuce wrapped in rice paper with sesame and a mustard, yuzu and ripe banana sauce.
 The covert treasures kept on coming, imagine how happy we were to find cucumber with creamed nut cheese and herbed breadcrumb ‘planted’ in the morning glory garden?
 All of this was enjoyed with perfectly paired vegan wines.
 Sit around the fire pit as the crows roost and the bats swoop whilst wondering if this is all a magnificent dream.

 The farm to table concept was born whilst Copenhagen based chef Carsten Kyster was staying at Soneva Fushi in 2018.
 The multi course menu changes with the seasons and is centered around the colours red, green and yellow.
 A fusion of Maldivian and Southeast Asian cuisine is skilfully combined with Nordic culinary techniques; these include salting, smoking, pickling and fermenting and are used to create unique dishes that are presented in six categories titled Cleanse, Raw, Crispy, Grain, Fire and Sweet.